SenseNet/docs.sensenet.com/content/guides/settings/column-settings.md

 metaDescription: "Column Settings is a feature that allows you to configure the displayed columns in Content Explorers"
 ---

 Column Settings is a feature that allows you to configure the displayed columns in Content Explorer.
-You can set the columns to be displayed in the Content Explorer for a specific content type.
-You can also set the order of the columns and the title of columns.
-You can set any field of the Content to be displayed as a column.
+You can also set the order and the title of the columns.
+You can show any field of the Content to be displayed as a column.

 Link to settings: https://admin.sensenet.com/settings/configuration/